OVALInterpreter/ovaldi/docs/README.txt

      ADMINISTRATOR ACCESS ONLY.

-  C. Obtaining the Latest OVAL Definition Data Files:
+  C. Obtaining the Latest OVAL Definitions from the OVAL Repository:

-     OVAL Definitions are created and modified on a regular basis, therefore it is advised that you check the Data Files page on the OVAL Web Site before running the Interpreter to ensure that you are using the most up-to-date Definitions.
+     OVAL Definitions are created and modified on a regular basis, therefore it is advised that you check the OVAL Repository for the latest updates before running the Interpreter to ensure that you are using the most up-to-date Definitions.
 Make sure to note the MD5 signature of the data file, as it will be needed to execute the Interpreter.

-     Data files page:
+     OVAL Repository Downloads page:
      http://oval.mitre.org/repository/download/index.html

      Additionally it is recommended that you join the